 Haptic Devices Use Brushless DC Servo Motors And Encoder Feedback To Simulate Real-Life Situations Like Surgery

-In an increasingly virtual world, the ability to simulate touch provides powerful advantages, for example allowing an online shopper to “feel” a shirt fabric.
+In an increasingly virtual world, the ability to simulate touch provides powerful advantages, such as potentially allowing an online shopper to, "feel" a shirt fabric.
 Enter the discipline of haptics, which involves using robotics with sophisticated feedback and controls to simulate a tactile experience for the user.
-Haptic device manufacturer Quanser Consulting Inc., for example, produces five- and six-axis robots that supply crisp, realistic sensations.
-To do so, they leverage proprietary hardware and software, along with high-torque, high-bandwidth servo motors and encoders from MICROMO.
+Haptic device manufacturer, Quanser Consulting Inc., for example, produces five- and six-axis robots that supply crisp, realistic sensations.
+To do so they leverage proprietary hardware and software, along with high-torque, high-bandwidth servo motors and encoders from MICROMO.

-Quanser started out serving the educational market, with products such as surgical simulators that permit medical students to experience making incisions without the use of a cadaver.
-“You can simulate the whole procedure and have them feel the same sensations they would if they were doing the real thing,” says Paul Karam, Quanser’s manager of dynamics & control.
-“You can also measure their performance how much force did they apply, how much cutting did they do?”
+Quanser started out serving the educational market, with products such as surgical simulators which permit medical students to experience making incisions without the use of a cadaver.
+"You can simulate the whole procedure and have them feel the same sensations they would if they were doing the real thing," says Paul Karam, Quanser's manager of dynamics & control.
+"You can also measure their performance: how much force did they apply, how much cutting did they do, etc.?"

 In addition to application-specific products for OEM customers, Quanser builds general haptic devices for research.
 Their most recent design is the High Definition Haptic Device (HD2), a parallel mechanism with six degrees of freedom (x, y, z, roll, pitch, yaw).
 Formed of two five-bar linkages coupled together, the low-friction, mechanically balanced robot offers high resolution motion in a large workspace.
 The HD2 offers ±90° of motion on roll and pitch and ±180° in yaw.